Frome Hoard

 Most of the coins are made from debased silver or bronze.
 The whole Hoard weighs around 160kg.
 Of the coins found, 44,245 were identifiable, with the remainder classed as illegible.

-Yet, although they were found so close to Frome, there is no evidence that the town, despite its natural springs, was ever occupied by the Romans.
+Although they were found close to Frome, there is no evidence that the town, despite its natural springs, was ever occupied by the Romans.
 There were villas in the locality but no community as such.
 The Frome hoard was buried on high ground which could be quite boggy after rain, suggesting a spring in the vicinity.
 This hoard was therefore probably a ritual deposit rather than a cache buried for recovery.
 The latest coins in the hoard were in fact halfway down the pot, so it was clear that the pot was placed in the ground and then filled from a selection of smaller containers, suggesting a local group making a communal offering.

 Over 25 rulers are represented in the hoard, including several from a breakaway ‘Gallic’ Empire.

-However, the Museum does hold documentary information about the find that is available to view on request.
+The museum collection contains documentary information about the find that is available to view on request.